My Friend Dario

 "My Friend Dario" is the first single from Vitalic's debut album, OK Cowboy.
 It is the first single from Vitalic to use "Brigitte", a vocal synthesis program.
 "No Fun", which is another track on OK Cowboy, also uses Brigitte.

 The music video for "My Friend Dario" features a band mimicking instrumentation; the guitarists play air guitar and the drummer air drums.
 The lack of band instruments in the video reflect a statement made on Vitalic's website; that the instruments on his album OK Cowboy are entirely synthesized and that "the only thing he can't fake is the emotion that galvanizes his music."

 The maxi-CD version of the single includes a live cover of Daniel Miller's "Warm Leatherette", performed on BBC Radio 1.
 The cover was later included in a collector's edition of OK Cowboy.

-In an interview with Pascal Arbez in CMJ New Music Monthly, Arbez dialoged:
+In an interview with Pascal Arbez in CMJ New Music Monthly, Arbez dialogued: